 In this guide, we’re going to explain what Keyword Research is and then show you how to effectively conduct keyword research for SEO.

-If you go through this keyword research process before you write every post, I guarantee you’ll exponentially increase the number of keywords you’re ranking for and the amount of organic traffic you’ll receive on your blog.
+If you go through this keyword research process before you write every post, I guarantee you’ll exponentially increase your Google rankings and start receiving more organic traffic on your blog!